juancumbeq/platzi-react-with-vite-tailwind/README.md

 export { Navbar };
 ```

-The navbar component is created using the Navling component.NavLink is a special type of link in react-router-dom that is used to create navigation links with special behavior when the link is active.
+The navbar component is created using the `Navlink` component `NavLink` is a special type of link in `react-router-dom` that is used to create navigation links with special behavior when the link is active.
 It automatically applies an active class (or a custom class) when the link's target route matches the current URL.

 The `className` function uses a conditional (ternary) operator to decide which class to apply based on the state `isActive`: